Mint Royale: 2004–2008: "Singin' in the Rain" and third album

 In 2007, Mint Royale released a compilation CD+DVD named Pop Is..., which contained all their singles and videos, as well as a couple of the remixes they had done for other performers, and a new song, "Wham-Bar," based on the Wham! hit song "Wham Rap!
 (Enjoy What You Do)".
 The same year, Mint Royale released a bonus track remix of Frank Sinatra's "This Town" on the Ocean's Thirteen official soundtrack.

 On 1 June 2008, "Singin' in the Rain" re-entered the UK Singles Chart at number 28 after the success of George Sampson on Britain's Got Talent and Jack Chambers on So You Think You Can Dance Australia.
 It then became number 1 on the UK Chart announced on 8 June 2008.

 2013–2016: Later years and hiatus

 On 10 May 2013, Mint Royale released the GTFU EP on iTunes.

-On 31 December 2014, Mint Royale released "Ring", featuring a spoken word sample by Willem Dafoe.
+On 31 December 2013, Mint Royale released "Ring", featuring a spoken word sample by Willem Dafoe.

 On 9 March 2016, the end of Mint Royale was announced.
 The final single, "Time", was released on 10 March 2016.
-The @MintRoyale Twitter account was changed from "Mint Royale" to "Neil Claxton" on 29 April 2016, after a few "goodbye" messages.

-On 21 June 2019, Seattle-based radio station KEXP played a specially requested extended version from Mint Royale of the song "Show Me" on The Morning Show with John Richards for the station's "Long Songs on the Longest Day of the Year".
-The song is known for the station as, "The Friday Song".
+On 21 June 2019, US radio station KEXP played a specially requested extended version from Mint Royale of the song "Show Me" on The Morning Show with John Richards for the station's "Long Songs on the Longest Day of the Year".
+The song is known for the station as "The Friday Song".